What is contraception?

 - Contraceptive implant – A small flexible tube (about 40mm long) that’s inserted under the skin of your upper arm and stops the release of an egg from the ovary

-- Contraceptive injection –The injection thickens the mucus in the cervix to stop the sperm reaching the egg.
-There are three types of injections you can have which last between 8-13 weeks.
+- Contraceptive injection –The injection thickens the mucus in the cervix to stop the sperm from reaching the egg.
+There are three types of injections you can have which last between 8-13 weeks

-- Contraceptive patch – A small sticky patch that delivers hormones into your body through your skin and prevents the release of the egg by thickening the cervical mucas
+- Contraceptive patch – A small sticky patch that delivers hormones into your body through your skin and prevents the release of the egg by thickening the cervical mucus

 - Diaphragms – A small reusable cup that is inserted into the vagina before sex and it covers the cervix so that sperm can’t get into the womb